MicrosoftDocs/architecture-center/docs/microservices/logging-monitoring.md

 ### Application Insights

-Application Insights builds on OpenTelemetry, ingesting the rich data provided by instrumented libraries and apps and providing rich visualization and query support.
-The [Application Insights OpenTelemetry-based instrumentation](azure/azure-monitor/app/opentelemetry-enable.md) for langauges such as .NET, Java, Node.js, or Python handles the data collection.
+Application Insights collects rich data from OpenTelemetry and its instrumentation libraries, capturing it in an efficient data store to provide rich visualization and query support.
+The [Application Insights OpenTelemetry-based instrumentation libraries](azure/azure-monitor/app/opentelemetry-enable.md) for languages such as .NET, Java, Node.js, or Python make it easy to send telemetry data to Application Insights.

 If you are using .NET Core, we recommend also using the [Application Insights for Kubernetes](https://github.com/microsoft/ApplicationInsights-Kubernetes) library.
 This library enriches Application Insights traces with additional information such as the container, node, pod, labels, and replica set. _TODO: Check on the status of this_